 Partner Spotlight: Mount Vernon

 The French-American Cultural Foundation is partnered with some of the world’s most important historical sites and esteemed institutions.
-On the May 15th, Mount Vernon will be holding a unique lecture by Library Research Fellow Iris de Rode on the recently discovered letters between George Washington and unsung revolutionary hero Francois-Jean de Chastellux.
+Mount Vernon held a unique lecture by Library Research Fellow Iris de Rode on the recently discovered letters between George Washington and unsung revolutionary hero Francois-Jean de Chastellux.